CloudCityMC/SMP/terms.md

 2) Restrictions to specific parts of the server.

-**If you do not agree to the RileyCraft Terms and Conditions, then you cannot play on the server.**
+**If you do not agree to the CloudCityMC Terms and Conditions, then you cannot play on the server.**

 We accept changes!
-Head to the [PR section](https://github.com/RileyCraft/rileycraft.github.io/pulls) of the GitHub to modify the document.
+Head to the [PR section](https://github.com/CloudCityMC/cloudcitymc.github.io/pulls) of the GitHub to modify the document.